act-rules/act-rules.github.io/_rules/element-lang-matches-unique-language-off6ek.md

 #### Inapplicable Example 1

-There is no HTML elements in this document.
+There are no HTML elements in this document.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg" lang="en">